Or-Gindes/HS_Stats/README.md

 We used the website http://hsreplay.net, which records an average of 700,000 matches each day and serves as a private statistical monitor of the game and holds many kinds of data.
+We've built a web scraper which parses:
-   1. We parsed the live game feed (updated about every second) to get the players' decks and match results.
+   1. The live game feed (updated about every second) to get the players' decks and match results.
-   2. We parsed the decks to get the card names that it consists of.
+   2. For each match extracted from the feed, parses the decks to get the card names that it consists of.
-   3. For each card in the players' decks, we extracted its useful info.
+   3. For each card in the players' decks, extracts it's characteristics.

+* What does the web scraper do in one iteration ?
+    * reads from the live feed once.
+    * extracts up to 11 matches.
+    * extracts up to different 660 cards (!)

 All of this scraped data will be used for...

 ### Database creation